demisto/content-docs/docs/integration-docs.md

 First, take the YAML file of your integration and upload it to the War Room.
 Please note the entry ID as you will need it in the next step.

-To use the DocumentationAutomation script, navigate to the War Room and execute the command:
+To use the HTMLDocsAutomation script, navigate to the War Room and execute the command:
  ```
 !DocumentationAutomation entryID="the_entry_id_of_the_uploaded_yml_integration"
 ```